mystor/ducky/doc/infer.md

 The type inference algorithm is based off of the [Algorithm W](http://prooftoys.org/ian-grant/hm/milner-damas.pdf). for the Hindley-Milner Type System.

+## Preconditions
+Before the type inference algorithms are run, we have done some preprocessing.
+These are the assumptions which we are going to make about the state of the system at this time:

+- All identifiers are unique, and have been made unique
+- Every identifier has been assigned a unique unbounded type variable, which can be specialized

 ## Unify

 > Proposition 3 (Robinson).
 There is an algorithm U which, given a pair of types, either